 I didn't really like the brush because I thought it was too thick, I think a brush that can make a thinner line would be much better for coloring in the ends of the brows.
 Also, the bristles felt plasticky and cheap.

 Overall, I honestly I don't feel this is anything special.
 I imagine that there are similar brow powders you could get at the drugstore in the 4-8 dollar range that would work just as well.
 Nothing really stood out to me about it.
 It was just medium pigmented gray powder.

 I love my Clinique brow shaper in Charcoaled.
-I have blonde hair, and light brown brows.
+I have blonde hair, blue eyes and light brown brows.
 Every pencil I tried would make my brows appear to have a reddish/auburn hue.
 Yuck!
 A friend of mine urged me to try this, and in this darker color - and voila, awesome!
 I have used this product on my brows everyday since late 2007.
 It is a miracle worker for brows, good staying power, very natural appearance.
 Will definitely repurchase!